snel-repo/EMUsort/README.md

 As an example of using multiple commands, if you want to reset to the default configuration file, edit the new `emu_config.yaml`, and also spike sort immediately after saving, you can run the below:

     emusort --reset-config --config --sort --folder /path/to/session_folder

+### EMUsort Usage Tips to Boost Performance
+1. EMUsort is designed to be used to spike sort intramuscular EMG data where individual MUAP shapes are discernable and regular rather than surface EMG signals where the MUAP signals must be deconvolved or extracted with blind source separation.
+2. Be sure to remove segments of data that are not feasible to spike sort (e.g., segments containing artifacts due to physical perturbations of the EMG electrode) and that do not contain experimental data (e.g. remove all "rest" periods where the animal or human is performing miscellaneous movements).
+This ensures the sorting algorithm is not being given additional rare signals to deal with that do not pertain to the experiment, which can actually reduce the sorting performance in segments with more regular patterns of activity.
+3. Try to include more than 2 minutes worth of high-SNR multichannel intramuscular EMG recordings to try provide more than 200 spike examples for each MU present in the dataset.
+In addition, sorting more than 10-20 minutes worth of data can sometimes introduce challenges with stable identification because the MUAPs can actually change shape across this duration of time, which can result in that MUAP being sorted as 2 different clusters occuring in 2 different time epochs of the recording.

 ### Inspecting and Curating with `phy`